cpm-cmake/CPM.cmake/README.md

 # CPM

-CPM is a very simple package manager written in Cmake based on the amazing [DownloadProject](https://github.com/Crascit/DownloadProject) script.
+CPM is a minimalistic package manager written in Cmake based on the amazing [DownloadProject](https://github.com/Crascit/DownloadProject) script.
 It is extremely easy to use and drastically simplifies the inclusion of other Cmake-based projects from github.

 # Usage